Gong Myung

-Kim Dong-hyun (born on May 26, 1994), known professionally as Gong Myung, is a South Korean actor.
+Kim Dong-hyun, known professionally as Gong Myung, is a South Korean actor.
 He is a member of 5urprise.
 He is known for his roles in the television series Be Melodramatic (2019), and Lovers of the Red Sky (2021), as well as the film Extreme Job (2019).

 Career

 In 2013, Gong made his acting debut in the web series After School: Lucky or Not together with the members of 5urprise – actor group formed by talent agency Fantagio.
 He then played supporting roles in MBC historical drama Splendid Politics (2015), SBS romance–comedy drama Entertainer (2017) and tvN romance–comedy series Drinking Solo (2016).
 Later in 2016, he joined the MBC reality show We Got Married where he was paired with actress Jung Hye-sung.

 In 2017, Gong played the leading role in the two-episode drama The Happy Loner which aired on KBS2.
 The same year he played Bi-ryeom: God of the Land of the Sky in the fantasy–romance drama The Bride of Habaek and played Kwon Jae-hoon in tvN drama Revolutionary Love.

 In 2019, he starred in the action comedy film Extreme Job as Jae-hoon – youngest member of a team of detectives.
 The film became a major box office success in South Korea, surpassing 10 million ticket sales in just 15 days.
-It is currently the second most viewed film in South Korean film history.
+It is currently the third most viewed film in South Korean film history.
 For his role, he received six nominations for Best New Actor at multiple awards ceremonies – winning 2 of them.
 Later that year, he appeared in historical film Homme Fatale and JTBC TV series Be Melodramatic.